lcarsde/lcarswm/adr/adrs/language-for-tooling-around-wm.md

 ## Context and Problem Statement

 The window manager needs some additional tool applications.
-They are separate and can therefore use a different programming language.
+They are separate and can therefor use a different programming language.

 ## Decision Drivers <!-- optional -->